eric199405/CPFE-for-AM-SX/README.md

 The CPFE simulation is conducted under open-source MOOSE platform for the FEM analysis, with source code for the manuscript attached.
 We also provide a representative demo case in ‘CPFE_980C.i’ as an input file, corresponding to the simulation at 980 °C for the dendrite deformation considering the effects of trigonometric gradient microstructures (TGMs), based on the dislocation-based crystal plasticity model.

-1. To run the CPFE simulation in MOOSE software, please do:
+I. To run the CPFE simulation in MOOSE software, please do:
 Step 1: Download and install MOOSE in Linux system (https://mooseframework.inl.gov/getting_started/installation/), under LGPL v2.1 license
 Step 2: Install the APP named ‘am_sx_dendrite’ targeting the attached source code and compile by ‘make -j8’, detailed  instructions and commands please refer to https://mooseframework.inl.gov/getting_started/new_users.html
 Step 4: Run the case of ‘CPFE_980C.i’, by entering the command: ./ am_sx_dendrite-opt -i CPFE_980C.i
 Step 4: To check the time-dependent global variables, such as global stress-strain, please open the ‘CPFE_980C_case_980C_1.csv’ file.
 To view the CPFE simulation results using ParaView 5.12 (https://www.paraview.org/), please load the ‘CPFE_980C_case_980C_2.e’ file in Paraview

-2. The introductions of the attached files are given as follows:
+II.
+The introductions of the attached files are given as follows:
 The folders of ‘src’ and ‘include’: source C++ file and header file, respectively.
 The ‘CPFE_980C.i’ is the input file of simulation under MOOSE.
 The ‘input_slip_sys.txt’ is the slip systems of FCC alloys.
 The ‘conc_ele.txt’ and ‘micro_morph.txt’ are the inputs of gradient element concentrations and gamma/gamma prime morphology.
 ‘Makefile’ contains the enabled modules during the compiling.

-3. Detailed introductions and documentation for the variables are provided in both input file and source code.
+III.
+Detailed introductions and documentation for the variables are provided in both input file and source code.
 The functions of the attached C++ source codes are listed as follows:
 CrystalPlasticityDislocationDendrite: dislocation-based plastic constitutive relations for AM SX with TGMs, which is the core of crystal plasticity model for TGMs at dendrites.
 CrystalPlasticityDislocationDendriteBase: base class of CrystalPlasticityDislocationDendrite.
 ComputeDislocationCrystalPlasticityStress: update the stress tensor for dislocation-based model.